AnyLog-co/documentation/training/advanced/Network Setup - Policies.md

 ## Network Setup

-The following provides directions for deploying AnyLog a personalized script.
-Steps in this script are the basis for the AnyLog deployment when using the default [deployment scripts](https://github.com/AnyLog-co/deployment-scripts)
+The following provides directions to manually deploy an AnyLog of type _master_, _operator_ or _query_ node with network being set using a blockchain policy.

+[Network Setup](Network%20Setup.md) provides the same directions, but with network condifigurations set manually.

 ## Docker deployment process